DriverRestore/update-windows-drivers/README.md

 # Update Windows Drivers
 Update Windows Drivers for your computer with Driver Restore - [Download Windows Drivers Update Tool](http://driverrestore.com/ "Download Windows Drivers Update Tool") for Windows 10, 8, 7, Vista &amp; XP.
+For more information and faq's read our wiki https://github.com/DriverRestore/update-windows-drivers/wiki

 # Windows Driver Documentation

 Welcome to the Windows drivers update repository, housing the source for the update Windows Drivers documentation .
 ## Contributing

 We actively merge contributions into this repository via pull request into the staging branch (for the public repo) or the master branch (for the private repo).

-For more information on contributing, read our contributions guide.

-# Microsoft Code of Conduct

-This project has adopted the Microsoft Open Source Code of Conduct.
-For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

 # Drivers for Windows 10